netscaler/netscaler-k8s-ingress-controller/deployment/anthos/citrix-adc-for-control-plane/README.md

     For installing Terraform on other operating systems, see the [official Terraform installation guide](https://learn.hashicorp.com/terraform/getting-started/install.html).

-- Download and install the Citrix ADC Terraform provider plug-in from the [Citrix ADC Terraform Provider Official Repo](https://github.com/citrix/terraform-provider-citrixadc).
+- Download and install the Netscaler Terraform provider plug-in from the [Netscaler Terraform Provider Official Repo](https://github.com/citrix/terraform-provider-citrixadc).

     You can download a release from the [releases page](https://github.com/citrix/terraform-provider-citrixadc/releases) and untar the binary into `~/.terraform.d/plugins/`.

-### Perform the following steps for configuring Citrix ADC for the Anthos control plane using Terraform.
+### Perform the following steps for configuring Netscaler for the Anthos control plane using Terraform.

 1. Clone the `citrix-k8s-ingress-controller` repository from GitHub using the following command.